Chicken Liver Parfait

 Storage

-- The night before serving chicken liver parfait, unwrap frozen pâté and place in the refrigerator to thaw a few hours.
+• The night before serving, transfer the frozen pâté from the freezer to the refrigerator to thaw overnight.
 Serve with toasted bread and cornichons.
 Enjoy!

 Ready to discover this recipe?
 You're only 1 step away.